fajkor/google-homepage/README.md

 I used "inspect" from chrome developer tools mainly to explore CSS selectors, properties and their values on the original Google Homepage and implement those on the Google Homepage clone.
 I did a very light use of "inspect" on my Google Homepage clone.

 Shortcommings:
-I didn't made the page responsive.
+I didn't make the page responsive.
 I haven't used any comments in my code.